-I hope you enjoy this month’s punny title!
+I hope you enjoy this month’s books and punny title!

 I’ve decided to introduce some product management books into my reading schedule.
-I kicked this off in July with Hooked: How To Build Habit Forming Products.
+For July I decided to read Hooked: How To Build Habit Forming Products.

 Nir Eyal with Ryan Hoover

 Hooked explores how the best products leverage their users everyday habits to keep them coming back for more.
 There were so many great examples explored in this book, I can’t fit it all into this short review.
-There are also helpful exercises you can complete at the end of each chapter to apply the theory to your own product.
+It also contains helpful exercises you can complete at the end of each chapter to apply the theory to your own product.

 Why are habit forming products important?
 The short answer: you’ll save yourself a lot of time and wasted marketing dollars.